This post may contain affiliate links. Please see my disclosure policy for details.

 Riad Fes Relais & Chateaux restaurant

-As I didn’t want to leave my little oasis for the night in Fes for the night, I decided to check out their signature restaurant l’Ambre.
+As I didn’t want to leave my little oasis in Fes for the night, I decided to check out their signature restaurant l’Ambre.

 It was located in a beautiful setting by their Andalusian patio and fountain and I got a great seat to see the artist playing traditional music on an Oud which is a type of Moroccan guitar.